uwiwiow/jump-thingy/README.md

 1. First, ensure you have [Doxygen](https://www.doxygen.nl/) installed.

-2. In the project root directory, where the `Doxyfile` is located, run the following command:
+2. In the project root directory, where the `docs` folder is located, run the following command:

     ```bash
-    doxygen Doxyfile
+    doxygen docs/Doxyfile
     ```

-3. The documentation will be generated in the `doxygen` directory.
-Open the HTML files inside the `doxygen/html` folder in your browser to view the documentation.
+3. The documentation will be generated in the `docs/doxygen` directory.
+Open the HTML files inside the `docs/doxygen/html` folder in your browser to view the documentation.

 ---